anthonygreen81/anthonygreen81/README.md

 - 👋 Hi, I’m @anthonygreen81
 - 👀 I’m interested in ...becoming a fullstack developer
-- 🌱 I’m currently learning ...html and css
+- 🌱 I’m currently learning ...javascript
-- 💞️ I’m looking to collaborate on ...nothing yet
+- 💞️ I’m looking to collaborate on ...Projects
 - 📫 How to reach me ...anthony_green@att.net

 <!---